a1ultima/kaks_error_bars/README.md

 The R script ([./plot_kaks_err_bars.R][3]), calculates error bars for dN/dS (a.k.a.
 Ka/Ks) values, calculated for pairs of [orthologous][1] DNA sequences (i.e. pairs of genes of interest represented as their untranslated DNA sequences), one error bar per pair.
 The dN/dS values for each pair has to already be calculated by the [KaKs calculator][2], who will make an outputfile (e.g. [./example_kaks_output.txt][4]), only then will [./plot_kaks_err_bars.R][3] be able to generate the error bars (i.e. the output file of KakS calculator is the input file for [./plot_kaks_err_bars.R][3]).
 See below for instructions/requirements.

 To help you explore your data, [./plot_kaks_err_bars.R][3] will make barplots of your dN/dS (a.k.a.
 Ka/Ks) values, adding the error bars onto each bar.
 One barplot per alternative dN/dS calculation method (e.g. NG, a.k.a.
 Nei-Gojobori method has its own barplot).
 X-axis: One bar per pair of DNA sequences (protein).
 Y-axis:  dN/dS with error bars.
+Running the script will prompt you for the location of the required [KaKs calculator][2] output file, in your system.

-[**./plot_kaks_err_bars.R**][3]: Generates bar plots with error bars from KaKs Calculator's output file (running the script will prompt you for the location of this output file in your system).
+[**./plot_kaks_err_bars.R**][3]: Generates bar plots with error bars from KaKs Calculator's output file.

 [**./example_kaks_output.txt**][4]: Input: an example of input for [./plot_kaks_err_bars.R][3], do not worry about comamnd-line arguments, it will interactively prompt you to browse for the file in your system.
 Keep in mind, this required input is obtained as an output file by [KaKs calculator][2].
 The format here is what you want to look for when you run [KaKs calculator][2] for your own DNA sequence pairs.